Squatting in the Philippines: History

 Squatters build makeshift houses called "barong-barong" on unused land.
 The occupations increased after World War II as people moved from rural to urban areas.
+In Cebu City, colonies of squatters emerged after the city was bombed to ruin.
+By 1974, it was reported that Cebu City had 34 informal settlements and by 1985, it was estimated that there were 232,520 squatters, which had comprised 40% of the city's population.
 In Davao City, there was a scramble for land previously owned by Japanese people and these occupations were legalized in the 1950s by the government.
 By 1968, there were an estimated 75,000 squatters living in informal settlements and inner-city slums.
 At the Port of Manila, land was reclaimed in the 1950s in Tondo and quickly occupied by squatters.
 By 1968, there were over 20,000 households in the informal settlement.
 Elsewhere in Manila, parks and military land were occupied.
 The Zone One Tondo Organization (ZOTO) was set up in 1970 to represent squatter interests in Tondo and campaign for land rights.
 It inspired other groups and the Ugnayan ng Maralitang Tagalunsod (UMT) was founded in 1976 to campaign for squatters on a national scale.
 The first mass eviction on record in Manila was in 1951 and the largest took place in late 1963 and early 1964 when 90,000 people were displaced.
 By 1978, there were estimated to be two million squatters in Manila, occupying 415 different locations.

 President Ferdinand Marcos announced martial law in December 1972 and by 1975 he had introduced a decree criminalizing squatting in an attempt to stop the expansion of informal settlements.
 The dictatorship often forcibly relocated squatters to sites 30 or 40 km outside cities.
 First Lady Imelda Marcos wanted to beautify Manila and therefore evicted thousands of squatters when the city hosted the 1974 Miss Universe Pageant and the 1976 meeting of the IMF and World Bank.
 She commented in 1982 that "professional squatters [were] plain land-grabbers taking advantage of the compassionate society".
 The government attempted to resettle the squatters elsewhere, only for the squatters to return to their homes which were near where they worked, so the Zonal Improvement Program (ZIP) was started in the late 1970s.
 Slums were then upgraded in situ: The occupations were regularized and supplied with sanitation and electricity.
 There were squatters at the U.S. Naval Base Subic Bay and the Clark Air Base in the 1980s.
 In this time, the government began to forcibly resettle squatters again, moving them to places such as Bagong Silang in Caloocan and Payatas in Quezon City.
 Resistance to evictions fed into the opposition to the Marcos dictatorship and resulted in the 1986 People Power Revolution.